azminewasi/azminewasi/README.md

 ---
 ## [**About**](https://azminewasi.github.io/index.html) :
-- An aspiring AI researcher and engineering student, exploring **AI4Science, Biomedical AI, Graph Neural Networks (GNNs), AI Agents and Reasoning**, with an emphasis on **structural biology, therapeutic, clinical, and molecular ML** domains.
+- An aspiring AI researcher and engineering student, exploring **Generative AI, Agents and Reasoning, AI4Science, Biomedical AI,** as well as **Human Compuer/AI Interaction and Computational Social Science**.
 Along with GNN, my other research interests include **interdisciplinary** research in **AI agents** and Human-Centered AI (HCI, HAI) with NLP (Multilinguality, Bias and Fairness).
 - **I am looking forward to pursue a PhD in Spring/Fall 2026 to continue research** and looking for potential options.
 - I collaborate with [Prof. Alshehri (KSU)](https://www.ai4chemia.org/about) on Generative AI, health informatics, GNNs, and AI agents; and [Prof. Chae (HYU)](http://dilab.hanyang.ac.kr/) on GenAI, LLM-HCI, and Biomolecular ML with GNNs.
 - I also work with [Riashat Islam](https://riashat.github.io/) (Microsoft Research) on molecular ML, GenAI, agents, and reasoning; and with Prof. Min Xu (CMU) on biomolecules.
 I actively collaborate with researchers from Cohere Labs (formerly Cohere for AI), Harvard, and more.
 Completed [HTGAA 2025 (MIT)](https://azminewasi.notion.site/HTGAA-Azmine-Toushik-Wasi-1954d7794a988030930fdc70b988f33e), focusing on protein engineering.